 SR: What are the goals of the Hwange Lion Research Project?

 BS: They’re continually evolving.
-Today the main goal of the project is too mitigate the impact of human-lion conflict in surrounding communities, using lion guardians to track the lions and keep them away from cattle and livestock.
+Today the primary goal of the project is to mitigate the impact of human-lion conflict in surrounding communities, using lion guardians to track the lions and keep them away from cattle and livestock.

 SR: Can you explain why exactly trophy hunting is detrimental to lions?

 BS: The perverse thing about trophy hunting is that it’s totally unnatural and completely at odds with nature’s “survival of the fittest” selection process.
 The hunters always want to kill the biggest male lion on the landscape, and that, by definition, is the dominant male in the pride.

 When hunters shoot a male like Cecil, which is generally the biggest in the area, the other smaller and weaker males that didn’t get a chance to breed now have an opportunity to mate with the females.
 This has long-term detrimental effects on lion genetics.
 By hunting the biggest and strongest males, we’re interfering with the natural process and artificially allowing the genes of the weaker, smaller males to proliferate.

 Also, once hunters have shot the dominant male, the smaller male will try to kill the existing cubs, which they often do.
 But lionesses are protective of their cubs, so they typically change their territories as soon as the dominant male is hunted.
 So the lionesses have to leave their territories and move away into less suitable areas, where there’s fewer or smaller prey to eat.
 Or the lionesses and cubs move into community areas and end up killing livestock.
 And that’s often when lions get a bad name and end up getting shot as “problem” animals.